D.C. Power of Attorney Lawyers

 Experienced Washington, D.C.
 Powers of Attorney Lawyer

 Antonoplos & Associates estate planning attorneys assist clients throughout Washington D.C. and Maryland with the preparation of Powers of Attorney.
-Whether it is the preparation of a Healthcare Power of Attorney, Living Will, Medical Visitation Directive or HIPAA Waiver, or other medical directives, our team of estate planning attorneys has the experience and knowledge to properly guide you through any legal issues that may occur.
+Whether it is the preparation of a Healthcare Power of Attorney, Living Will, Medical Visitation Directive, HIPAA Waiver, or other medical directives, our team of estate planning attorneys has the experience and knowledge to properly guide you through any legal issues that may occur.
 Having a valid power of attorney is a critical part of a complete estate plan.

-Antonoplos & Associates estate planning attorneys will help ensure that your living wills and other power of attorney document are clearly written.
-We make sure your estate planning documents are legally enforceable and contain your instructions regarding your preferences for medical care.
-Our proprietary advance directives and powers of attorney clearly set out our your choices for doctors and caregivers in the event that you are terminally ill, seriously injured, in a coma, in the late stages of dementia or near the end of life.
+Antonoplos & Associates estate planning attorneys will help ensure that your living wills and other power of attorney documents are clearly written.
+Furthermore, we make sure your estate planning documents are legally enforceable and contain your instructions regarding your preferences for medical care.
+Our proprietary advance directives and powers of attorney clearly set out your choices for doctors and caregivers in the event that you are terminally ill, seriously injured, in a coma, in the late stages of dementia, or near the end of life.
 Having a valid DC healthcare power of attorney can make sure your wishes are known in the event that you are incapacitated.
 Let our estate planning attorneys work with you to draft a healthcare power of attorney that spells out your wishes in the event that you are incapacitated.